donilan/deploy-portal/README.md

 This tool makes for the one who like below:

 * There is one or more staging/testing server to update project all the time.
-* There is a QA team just want to provide them less permission to run perdefined script.
+* There is a QA team just want to provide them less permission to run predefined script.

 ## Requirements